ThirtySomething/MDO/README.md

 ## For users

 This class was designed to be a base class.
 This allows the user to use all the possibilities through inheritance.
-In its source code is what is really important for the user, everything else is encapsulated in the base class.
+In users source code are the parts important for the user, everything else is encapsulated in the the ```MDO``` class.

-Like an [INI][ini] file, there are `sections`, `keys` and `values` - so the user has some structure in his data.
+Like an [INI][ini] file, there are `sections`, `keys` and `values` - so the user has some structure in his configuration data.
 To allow the user to use multiple identical keys for different sections, the unique variable name is always the combination of `<section>_<key>`, all in lower case.
+If there are spaces inside a section or a key name, they will be removed.

 The usage is ridiculously simple.
 Just create a class, inherit from `MDO` and override the `setup` method.
 In the `setup` method, the `add` method is called.